scitags/flowd-go/rpm/flowd-go.1.md

 `marker`

-:   A command hosing several marker-related subcommands.
+:   A command hosting several marker-related subcommands.
 These allow for handling details about the
     underlying eBPF machinery.

+`stun`

+:   A command hosting several STUN-related subcommands.
+These allow to test how STUN or HTTP-based resolution
+    is carried out when mapping private to public addresses.

 ## Marker SUBCOMMANDS
 `clean`

 :   Clean up the backing eBPF infrastructure including qdisc, hooks and programs.
 This is particularly useful
     if flowd-go terminates abruptly, even though it should be able to handle leftover hooks and qdiscs.

+## Stun SUBCOMMANDS
+`sample`

+:   Run private-to-public address mapping logic mimicking what would be done when running with STUN enabled.

 # PLUGINS
 This section lists the configuration options available for each of the provided plugins.
 For a deeper explanation please